Subscribe to Indezine

-In a previous tutorial, you learnt what Smart connectors are -- in this tutorial, you'll learn more about the types of connectors.
-In a subsequent tutorial, you will learn how you can draw these connectors in PowerPoint 2010.
+In a previous tutorial, you learnt what Smart connectors are.
+In this tutorial, you'll learn more about the types of connectors.
+In a subsequent tutorial, you will learn how you can draw these connectors in PowerPoint 2010 for Windows.

-PowerPoint 2010 provides three types of connectors -- you can read more about them on this page, and scroll down the page to see an online presentation showing their examples.
+PowerPoint 2010 for Windows provides three types of connectors.
+You can read more about them on this page, and scroll down the page to see an online presentation showing their examples.

 Straight Connectors